-Authorities at Sudhir Memorial Institute Liluah, one of the top CBSE schools in Howrah, believes that the success of a country largely depends on how successful its education system has been.
+Authorities at Sudhir Memorial Institute Liluah, one of the cbse board school in howrah, believes that the success of a country largely depends on how successful its education system has been.
 These experts have found certain flaws in the Indian education system.
 Here’s some of that listed below-

 The education system that exists today may be good to score marks, but it utterly fails to retain the knowledge once the students have completed their examinations.
 This results in young minds being stifled at an age when they should be asking questions, learning and gaining knowledge, as well as, developing a thirst for more knowledge.
 This solves the dubious mystery about why Indians, for the last few decades, have not been able to invent or innovate at a scale that could revolutionise the way we live in the 21st century.
 This is in spite of the fact that lakhs of engineers and scientists graduate from their respectable academic institutions year after year.